-Government Buildings - National Museum of Afrikaans Literature
+Government Buildings - Third Raadzaal - National Museum of Afrikaans Literature

 DEPARTEMENT VAN PUBLIEKE WERKEN - ORANJE-VRIJSTAAT REPUBLIEK: Architect 1895